 The factors you need to consider are the savings required, amount you are ready to put into the plan and IRS guidelines and limitations for the kind of plan you want.
-First thing you need to decide is if a group plan, which includes yourself as the employer and others as employees, is what you want.
-If your intention is to provide a fair and equitable retirement plan for all parties concerned, that’s one thing.
-If you want to build yourself a nest egg in high six figures, that calls for a totally different retirement strategy.
+The first thing you need to decide is if a group plan, which includes yourself as the employer and others as employees, is what you want.
+If you intend is to provide a fair and equitable retirement plan for all parties concerned, that’s one thing.
+If you want to build yourself a nest egg in high six figures, that calls for an entirely different retirement strategy.

 Plans for Owners:

 If you are looking at putting less than $20,000 in annually into the plan, it is much easier to use a SEP-IRA or a safe-harbor 401(k) plan, which allows you to bypass the restrictions imposed on more expensive 401(k) plans.

 The key advantage here over traditional 401(k) plans is that on account of preset contributions for each employee (3% of compensation or a matching contribution), employers can put in maximum allowable contributions into their plans without being subject to complex annual nondiscrimination tests.
 Additionally, employees get the benefit of employer-paid contributions, without having to put up any of their own money.

 This plan tilts heavily in favor of the employer and senior or key employees who have been there for a relatively long period.
 Contributions to this plan can be made based on age and the length of each person’s association with the company.
 Thus employers get considerable leeway to fund their plans with more significant amounts than those available to employees.

 A Customized Plan: